Netumbo Nandi-Ndaitwah

-Ndemupelila Netumbo Nandi-Ndaitwah (born 29 October 1952), nicknamed NNN, is a Namibian politician who has been the fifth and current president of Namibia since 21 March 2025.
+Ndemupelila Netumbo Nandi-Ndaitwah (born 29 October 1952), nicknamed NNN, is a Namibian politician who is the fifth and current president of Namibia since 21 March 2025.
 She is the country's first female president.
 Previously, she served as the third vice president under President Nangolo Mbumba between 2024 and 2025.
-She held various high level political and ministerial position as well as various responsibility within SWAPO party and its government over an uninterrupted period of 57 years.
+She held various high level political and ministerial position as well as various responsibility within the SWAPO party and its government over an uninterrupted period of 57 years.

 She was the first female presidential candidate for SWAPO (the South West Africa People's Organisation) in 2024.
 In 2017, Nandi-Ndaitwah was elected vice president of SWAPO, the first woman to serve in that position.
 Before entering the top leading position, Nandi-Ndaitwah served as the deputy prime minister of Namibia from 2015 to 2024, minister of International Relations and Cooperation from December 2012 to 2015, and as minister of Environment and Tourism from March 2010 to December 2012.
 She is a long-time member of the National Assembly.

 Early life and education

 Netumbo Nandi was born on 29 October 1952 to Justina Nekoto Shaduka-Nandi and Petrus Nandi in Onamutai, South West Africa, today near the border of Ohangwena Region and Oshana Region, Namibia.
 Her father was an Anglican clergyman.
 She is the ninth of 13 children.
 Ndaitwah was educated at St. Mary's Mission in Odibo.

 Nandi-Ndaitwah became politically active as a teenager, joining SWAPO's ranks at the age of 14.
 She soon became the leader of SWAPO's Youth Movement organisation, fighting to end South Africa's occupation.
 Nandi-Ndaitwah soon became a target for the opposition, forcing her to go into hiding.

 Nandi-Ndaitwah went into exile in 1973 and joined SWAPO members in Zambia.
 She worked at the SWAPO headquarters in Lusaka from 1973 to 1975 and attended a course at the Lenin Higher Komsomol School in the Soviet Union from 1975 until 1976.
 She graduated with a diploma in the work and practice of the communist youth movement.
 In 1987, she obtained a post-graduate diploma in public administration and management from the Glasgow College of Technology, in the United Kingdom, and 1988, a further post-graduate diploma in international relations from Keele University, also in the UK.
 In 1989, Nandi-Ndaitwah obtained a master's degree in diplomatic studies, also from Keele University.

-After the 2024 November election, she was given an honorary Doctorate in diplomatic and public work.
+After the 2024 November election, she was given an honorary Doctorate in diplomatic and public work by the University of Dar es Salaam.